 The Illinois General Assembly has the power to end prison gerrymandering.
 It should act so that all of Illinois’ residents get the long overdue representation they deserve.

-This column was co-authored by CHANGE Illinois Advocacy Director Liliana Scales and DeAngelo Bester, executive director of Workers Center for Racial Justice.
+This column was co-authored by former CHANGE Illinois Advocacy Director Liliana Scales and DeAngelo Bester, executive director of Workers Center for Racial Justice.
 It was originally published by the Chicago Sun-Times.